-The Fund's investment policy allows the Fund to have US dollars and renminbi foreign exchange exposure.
-As at 31 March 2018, the Fund has exposure to US dollars, as Hong Kong dollars are pegged with US dollars, the Fund was not exposed to significant foreign exchange risk.
+The Fund's investment policy allows the Fund to have US dollars and renminbi foreign exchange exposures.
+As at 31 March 2019, the Fund had exposure to US dollars only.
+As Hong Kong dollars are pegged with US dollars, the Fund was not exposed to significant foreign exchange risk at the end of the reporting period.